 Title XIX recipients who are Medicaid eligible solely for the purpose of payment of Medicare premiums, co-insurance, deductibles, or co-pays i.e., Qualified Medicare Beneficiaries (QMB's), Specified Low Income Medicare Beneficiaries (SLMB's) and Qualified Individuals (QI-1s) "not qualified" non-citizens are not eligible for NET services.
 Residents of skilled nursing facilities (Medical Assistance to the Aged, Blind and Disabled (MAABD) Institutional and County Indigent eligibility categories) are not eligible to receive NET services.
-Medically necessary non-emergency transportation costs are included in the nursing facilities rate structure.
+Medically necessary NET costs are included in the nursing facilities rate structure.
 Other Title XIX recipients are eligible for NET services in order to access medically necessary covered services.

-Medicaid and NCU recipients are eligible for non-emergency transportation services only from the date of determination forward.
-No payment will be made for non-emergency transportation provided while a recipient's Medicaid application was pending.
-Retroactive eligibility does not apply to non-emergency transportation services.
+Medicaid recipients are eligible for NET services only from the date of determination forward.
+No payment will be made for NET provided while a recipient's Medicaid application was pending.
+Retroactive eligibility does not apply to NET services.

-Special payment arrangements may be made with the NET broker for special circumstances where it is in the best interest of the DHCFP to provide NET transportation to certain Medicaid or NCU recipients.
-These decisions will be made exclusively by the DHCFP, however the payment rate will be determined mutually by the DHCFP and the NET broker.
+Special payment arrangements may be made with the NET broker for special circumstances where it is in the best interest of the DHCFP to provide NET transportation to certain Medicaid recipients.
+These decisions will be made exclusively by the DHCFP; however the payment rate will be determined mutually by the DHCFP and the NET broker.
 One example is the transfer of the resident from one skilled nursing facility to another skilled nursing facility where the two parties agree to a cost-plus payment arrangement.
 Similarly, if the DHCFP decides to 'carve out' an eligibility group from non emergency transportation they may contract to provide service on an individual basis at a cost plus payment model.

-- C. Examples of circumstances for which non-emergency transportation will be provided to eligible recipients include: - 1.
+- C. Examples of circumstances for which NET will be provided to eligible recipients include: - 1.
 A transplant candidate to be evaluated for services not available in Nevada; - 2.
 A recipient who is being admitted to an out-of-state nursing facility.
 When a recipient is being admitted to an out-of-state nursing facility, the discharging facility must contact the DHCFP out-of-state coordinator for authorization prior to the admission.
-Please refer to the MSM Chapter 500. - 3.
-The transport from an acute general hospital to an acute psychiatric hospital; - 4.
-Transportation to/from a routine Medicaid-reimbursable medical or dental appointment.
+Please refer to the MSM Chapter 500;